erupturatis/Age-of-war-AI/README.md

 xp - can upgrade age or not
 player age - one hot encoded
 can activate ability - 0 to 1 cooldown
+my troops on ground
+enemy troops on ground
+where is the current battle taking place(0-100 your base to enemy base) number of troops in training number of available cannon slots
+(more specific troop type?)
-my troops on ground -  number from memory how far the battle/ some information about enemy troops and distance to base my base n troops in training - calculated while playing number of available cannon slots - calculated while playing array with cannon and cannon age (max 4) - calculated while playing
+array with cannon and cannon age (max 4) - calculated while playing